Solution | Next Best Offer for Banking#

 customers

 Includes customers’ static information.
-Optional columns can be added to this dataset.
+You can add optional columns to this dataset.

 balances